rebelsky/sams-assorted-musings-reflections/grinnell-workload.md

 workload is reasonable.
 With these new policies, we shouldn't have those lighter classes.
-And it's not like most students can take fewer than 16 credits; to graduate from Grinnell, you should take 16 credits seven of your eight seemesters (or take more than 16 credits a few semesters).
+And it's not like most students can take fewer than 16 credits; to graduate from Grinnell, you should take 16 credits seven of your eight semesters (or take more than 16 credits a few semesters).

 I'll also admit that I'm not sure whose hours we are measuring.
 I know that I see factors of two or more in how long it takes different *good*